Karen James (folk singer)

-Karen James (born September 23, 1939) is a former English-born Canadian actor and folk music-songwriter who perform songs in Spanish, English and French.
+Karen James (born September 23, 1939) is a Canadian former actor and folk music-songwriter who performs songs in Spanish, English, and French.

 Life and career

-Karen James, the daughter of Spanish-born folk musician Isabelita Alonso and Norwegian-born pianist Hans Scheel, arrived in Canada at the age of 12 in 1952 and began working for the CBC radio in Toronto.
-Soon she had her own summer radio program titled 'Karen Discovers America' (1952).
-She started her career under stage name Karen Beissel, changing stage name to Karen McElheron in 1957 and two years later to Karen James.
-In 1962, she moved to Vancouver.
-In 1966, she married James Andrew Currie and changed her name to Karen Currie.
+Karen James, the daughter of Spanish-born folk musician Isabelita Alonso and Norwegian-born pianist Hans Scheel, arrived in Canada at the age of 12 in 1952 and began working for CBC radio in Toronto.
+Soon she had her own summer radio program entitled "Karen Discovers America" (1952).
+She started her career under the stage name Karen Beissel, changing it to Karen McElheron in 1957 and two years later to Karen James.
+In 1962, she moved to Vancouver, and in 1966, changed her name to Karen Currie.

-Karen has been singing professionally since 1959 and was one of the top folk-singing soloists in the Canada in the first half of 1960s.
+James has been singing professionally since 1959 and was one of the top folk-singing soloists in Canada in the first half of 1960s.

 Personal life

-Karen married Vancouver artist James McElheron in 1957; the couple divorced in 1959.
-In 1966, Karen married Vancouver television producer James Andrew Currie.
+James married Vancouver artist James McElheron in 1957; the couple divorced in 1959.
+In 1966, she married Vancouver television producer James Andrew Currie.